 We have already given you an idea of the different types of fertilisers available – ranging from liquid to slow-release to granular.
-Once you know which of these you are using, check the specific labeling on the fertiliser.
+Once you know which of these you are using, check the specific labelling on the fertiliser.
 This will look something like: 5-5-5 or 10-10-10, which reflects that the fertiliser has an equal amount of each key ingredient (nitrogen, phosphate, and potassium).
 If you have done your research on your plant and checked the soil and pH, you should be able to ascertain which is the right fertiliser for your plant.
 Alternatively, ask for assistance in a store or garden centre, and an assistant should be able to help you.

 Fertilise Your Plant Leaves